You can watch Cosy Dens (Pelíšky) right HERE with our View on Demand partners Eyelet.

-To make matters worse, her father, Mr Kraus (Jiří Kodet) is a rabid anti-communist and war hero and often has flaming rows with Michal’s own father.
-Mr Šebek (Miroslav Donutil, The Inheritance or Fuckoffguysgoodday) is a staunch supporter of the Communist government, an army officer so petty and regimented that he types out a weekly menu for his family.
+To make matters worse, her father, Mr Kraus (Jiří Kodet) is a rabid anti-communist war hero who often has flaming rows with Michal’s dad.
+Mr Šebek (Miroslav Donutil, The Inheritance or Fuckoffguysgoodday) is a staunch supporter of the Communist government, an army officer so petty and regimented that he types out a weekly menu for his family…

-Added to this sitcom-style setup is Michal’s sad, single aunt who is looking for a new father for her boy, and his vaguely sleazy uncle Václav (Bolek Polívka, Divided we Fall) who visits for Christmas.
+Added to this sitcom-style setup is Michal’s sad, single aunt who is looking for a new father for her boy, and his vaguely shady uncle Václav (Bolek Polívka, Divided we Fall) who visits for Christmas.

 The first hour of the film focuses on each family’s fraught Christmas celebrations and establishes the tense dynamic between the generations.
-Mr Kraus and Mr Šebek are strict fathers and have trouble showing affection to their children, while Michal and Jindřiška regard their dads as tyrants.
+Mr Kraus and Mr Šebek are strict fathers who have trouble showing affection to their children, while Michal and Jindřiška regard their dads as tyrants.